grimalPaul/cvlp/README.md

 We developed a multimedia training which consist to match differents passages of a same article with different illustrative images.
 We take the above dataset to create this one.

-TODO: We release the dataset and the image and the passage
+TODO: We release the dataset, images and the passage

 We removed entities present in Viquae (train, validation and test)

-#### Pretraining
+#### Pretraining with different configuration

 FasterRCNN